5 Health Benefits of Dental Implants

 Your teeth are supported by the adjacent teeth, gums, and jawbone tissue.
 This means that once you lose one tooth, your risk increases for future tooth loss.

-A dental implant gives you the full function and appearance of a natural tooth.
+The dental implant procedure gives you the full function and appearance of a natural tooth.
 Not only does this fill the gap in your smile but it also helps to support adjacent teeth.
 Your dental implant will also help prevent bone loss in the jaw.

-, the other teeth will start to drift toward the empty space.
-Eventually, they may loosen and fall out.2.
-Prevent Bone Loss
+If you don’t replace a missing tooth, the other teeth will start to drift toward the empty space.
+Eventually, they may loosen and fall out.

 As soon as you lose a tooth, your body will start to absorb the minerals in your jaw to use elsewhere.
 If left untreated, you’ll lose significant bone density in the area of the jaw where your tooth used to be.

-Unlike dentures that sit on top of your gums, dental implants exert pressure on the jawbone like natural tooth roots.
-This helps prevent bone loss in the jaw so you can maintain a healthy smile for life.
+Unlike dentures that sit on top of your gums, a dental implant exerts pressure on the jawbone like natural tooth roots.
+In other words, dental implants prevent bone loss in the jaw so you can maintain a healthy smile for life.

 3. Avoid Facial Collapse